 You do not want to read too much into these verdicts.
 It bears repeating: no one can predict the value of any claim like this with certainty.
 But these verdicts may be about what you would reasonably expect a jury to find in a Byetta or Januvia pancreatic case if liability was demonstrated.
 In fact, you could argue a jury would be even harsher on a drug company than it would on a well-intentioned doctor who made a simple mistake.Plaintiff's Byetta Lawsuits

 Plaintiffs' lawyers in these cases claim that Amylin Pharmaceuticals and Eli Lilly failed to warn Byetta users, their physicians, or the general public about the fact that Byetta could cause cancer.

 Our lawyers are reviewing these Januvia and Byetta pancreatic cancer cases throughout the country expecting a class action lawsuit will be appropriate.
-If you want to discuss your case with a lawyer, call us at 800-553-8082 for a free consultation or get an almost instant free Internet consultation on line.
+If you want to discuss your matter with a lawyer, call us at 800-553-8082 for a free consultation or get an almost instant free Internet consultation online.